java-rnrr/getting-started/_posts/2019-06-03-bw2-intro-to-cmd-line.md

 * [Basics of VI editor](https://github.com/java-rnrr/software/wiki/VI-Editor-Training)
 * Download tkdiff
 * Make a copy of bashrc and edit for your own configuration
+* Copy `gitconfig` to your home directory and edit for your own configuration (name & email)